Dynamsoft/barcode-reader-javascript/README.md

   settings.deblurLevel = 2;
   await barcodeScanner.updateRuntimeSettings(settings);
   ```
-* `get/updateScanSettings`: Some settings about video scanning, include `duplicateForgetTime`, `intervalTime` and `filter`.
+* `get/updateScanSettings`: Configures the behavior of the scanner which includes `duplicateForgetTime`, `intervalTime` and `filter`, etc.

 ### Customizing the UI

-While the library provides a built-in `BarcodeScanner` which has its own UI, you are free to use your own UI.
+While the library provides a built-in `BarcodeScanner` which has its own UI, feel free to customize it.

-The default scanner UI is defined in `dist/dbr.scanner.html`.
-There are 3 most useful way to customizing the UI:
+The default scanner UI is defined in the file `dist/dbr.scanner.html`.
+There are 3 ways to customize it:

-1. Modfiy `dist/dbr.scanner.html` directly.
-If you use the cdn we provided, you can't modify it.

-2. Copy `dist/dbr.scanner.html` into your own separated html and modify it.
-Call `Dynamsoft.BarcodeScanner.defaultUIElementURL = url` to apply it. `defaultUIElementURL` need to be set before `createInstance`.
+1. Modify the file `dist/dbr.scanner.html` directly (only possible when you deploy these files yourself instead of using the CDN).
+2. Copy the file `dist/dbr.scanner.html`, modify it and specify the new file as the default UI by its URL `Dynamsoft.BarcodeScanner.defaultUIElementURL = url`.
+Note that you must set `defaultUIElementURL` before you call the API `createInstance`.

-3. Integrate the UI into your main html.
-Call `scanner.setUIElement(HTMLElement)` to apply it.
+3. Build the UI into your own web page and call `scanner.setUIElement(HTMLElement)` to specify that element.

-The 3 way is similar, for the sake of demonstration, we now introduce the 3rd way.
+The following introduces the 3rd way.
 Check out the following code on how it's done.

 ```html
 <!DOCTYPE html>